This chapter lists the various tables related to FAL and highlights some of their important fields.

 This table is similar to "sys_file", but for "temporary" files, like image previews.
 This table does not have a TCA representation, as it is only written for using direct SQL queries in the source code.

 FAL offers the possibility to create file collections, which can then be used for various purposes.
 By default, they can be used with the "File links" content element.

 The most important fields are:

-File Mounts are not specifically part of the FAL (they existed long before), but their definition is based on Storages.
-Each File Mount is related to a specific storage.
-The most important fields are:
+File mounts are not specifically part of the FAL (they existed long before), but their definition is based on storages.
+Each file mount is related to a specific storage.
+The most important field is: